 I confirm that the above information is accurate.

 Mariposa Care Group Limited appoint, train, develop and promote on the basis of merit and ability.
 We are committed to ensuring that existing members of staff, job applicants, and workers are treated fairly in an environment which is free from any form of discrimination.

 Mariposa Care Group Limited’s recruitment strategy and learning and development opportunities are open to both men and women equally.
-However, it is important to continue to review attracting more men to the sector and roles in Band D pay quartile to continue to create a more even gender balance in the workplace.
+However, it is important to continue to review and monitor our values-based recruitment processes, pay and rewards offering, and robust exit interview processes to continue to create a more even gender balance in the workplace.